albertvaka/bettercounter/README.md

 ### Features

 - Records the date and time of each individual counter increase.
-- Graphs your counters' evolution over a week/month/year.
+- Graphs your data over time and calculates statistics.
 - Lets you export your data (eg: to analyze it with your choice of tools).
-- Your data is never sent to any server (except for Google's auto-backup, if it's enabled).
+- Your data is never sent to any server (except for Google's app backup, if enabled).
 - Simple as hell and will stay this way.

 ### Screens